Jan Dukszta: After politics

 Dukszta returned to psychiatric practice following his defeat and, by 1986, was head of medical staff at Queen Street Mental Health Centre in Toronto.
-Since retired, he still sees private patients.
+After retiring from the staff, he continued to see private patients into his 80s.

-Dukszta is dedicated to the arts, the visual arts in particular.
-Over his almost half-century living in Canada he has purchased and commissioned hundreds of works of art, many of which have been donated to museums and galleries.
+Dukszta was dedicated to the arts, the visual arts in particular.
+Over his more than a half-century living in Canada he purchased and commissioned hundreds of works of art, many of which have been donated to museums and galleries.
 In particular, many of the commissioned works include portraits of himself in a variety of poses.
-In 1985, he had collected about 30 such pieces which were displayed in his Rosedale apartment.
+By 2015, he had collected nearly 100 such pieces, about a third of which were displayed in the one-room 800-foot Rosedale apartment he had lived in for more than fifty years.
+“I have no family, no house, or car — none of the usual accoutrements of a psychiatrist’s life,” he told the Toronto Star in 2015.
+"All the money is in art.”

 In 2010, the University of Toronto Art Centre held an exhibition entitled Portrait of a Patron that showcased artwork that Dukszta had commissioned since 1953.
+His life and art patronage was the subject of Michael Kainer's 2025 documentary, Patron Saint.